Lichen simplex chronicus

-- It may start when something that rubs, irritates, or scratches the skin, such as clothing.
+- It may start when something rubs, irritates, or scratches the skin, such as clothing.

 - The person begins to rub or scratch the itchy area.
 Constant scratching causes the skin to thicken.

-- The thickened skin itches, causing more scratching, which causes more thickening.
+- The thickened skin itches, and this leads to more scratching.
+This then causes more thickening of the skin.

-- The skin may become leathery and brownish in the problem area.
+- The skin may become leathery and brownish in the affected area.